zhwa/mlir-example/book/Chapter-14-Production-Optimizations.md

 **Hardware Underutilization**.
 Modern CPUs have powerful SIMD units:

-- AVX2 (2013+): 256-bit registers, 8× float32 operations per cycle
+- **AVX2** (2013+): 256-bit registers, 8 float32 values per register
-- AVX-512 (2017+): 512-bit registers, 16× float32 operations per cycle
+- **AVX-512** (2017+): 512-bit registers, 16 float32 values per register

-Scalar code uses ~6-12% of CPU compute capability.
-The gap is wasted potential—especially for production-scale models where compute matters.
+Scalar code processes one float32 per instruction, using only 1/8th (AVX2) or 1/16th (AVX-512) of available vector width—approximately 6-12% of CPU compute capability.
+The remaining 88-94% sits idle.
+For production-scale models where compute matters, this underutilization is a critical bottleneck.

 ## 14.2 High-Level IR with Linalg